Consult the experts

 In Greece many people with disabilities don’t dare move about their cities.

 “These people do not leave their homes due to the difficulties they encounter, whether these are due the lack of facilities or the obstacles created by their fellow citizens – for example cars parked on wheelchair ramps.
-But my principle is that you need to get out and be seen if you want something to change in the mentality of your fellow citizens,” says Kamil Goungor, founding member of i-Living – Independent Living Organization of Greece.
+But my principle is that you need to get out and be seen if you want something to change in the mentality of your fellow citizens,” says Kamil Goungor, a Greek travel blogger who also works for ENIL – European Network on Independent Living.
 Born with a mobility disability and a user of an electric wheelchair himself, he loves to travel and doesn’t appear to let much hold him back.
 So travel, in and of itself, is a way to promote accessibility for all.

 For wheelchair users, travel requires, first and foremost, good planning: make use of web-based tools and platforms and draw on the experience of specialized tour operators and travel agents.